artifex404/wp-power-stats/readme.txt

 Tags: statistics, stats, visit, visits, visitor, visitors, charts, analytics, tracker Requires at least: 3.3
 Tested up to: 4.3
-Stable tag: 2.1
+Stable tag: 2.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful and accurate real-time visitor statistics of your WordPress site.
+Discover your visitor in real-time, intuitively and with style.

 == Description ==

 View your site visits statistics at a glance: browsers, operating systems, visitors and much more!

+Highly customizable settings to fine-tune the tracking.
 One click install and you are ready to go!
-A lot of advanced settings to fine-tune the tracking.

-This lightweight plugin is deeply integrated in WordPress, which makes it fast, secure and reliable.
+This lightweight plugin is carefully integrated in WordPress, which makes it fast, secure and reliable.

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)